Tollgate Primary School working with parents

 Is your child eligible?

-Your child will be able to get free school meals if you receive any of the following benefits:
+Your child will get free school meals if you receive any of the following:

 - Income Support